-Truth be told, there was something much bigger than the daily toy dump that was getting me down.
+Truth be told, there was something much bigger than the daily toy dump that has been frustrating me.
 And, as I stood there preaching to my daughter on the importance of putting things away after she was done using them, it hit me like a ton of bricks.
 I realized that there was absolutely nothing that I was asking her to do that I wasn’t also guilty of myself.
 My four-year-old daughter was becoming a mirror of my bad habits!

 Clutter on the counter.
 Papers covering up my desk.
 Coats and bags strewn on the couch and dining room chairs.
 Yuck, yuck, yuck.
 She was learning every moment of every day from me.
 But it wasn’t my words she was learning from.
 It was my actions.